Billingegroup/group_git_workflow/README.md

 1. You can always update your PR by pushing new edits to the same branch under your fork.

-# Step 7: Rebase
+# Step 7: Conflicts
 Sometimes you may find `Github` shows `This branch has conflicts that must be resolved` in your PR page.
 This simply means the remote branch this PR is based on is in a different working history as `upstream\main`.
 `Github` provides a button in the PR page to solve the conflict, but **DO NOT** use this approach since it creates an extra commit and could further divert you away from `upstream\main`.

-For this situation, the step you need is **rebase**.
+For this situation, the step you need is to merge upstream into your local branch, manually resolving the conflicts.
 Rebasing can be carried out on the command-line using `git` commands (described later) but it is much easier using a python IDE with built-in rebasing tools, such as our good friend `PyCharm`.
-Here we reproduce the steps to do the rebase using `PyCharm`.
+Here we reproduce the steps to do the conflict resolution using `PyCharm`.
 It will be slightly different if you are using a different IDE.
 Look lower down if you want to do it directly with `Git`.

-1. Make sure that you are on the branch that you are actively working on and want to rebase.
+1. Make sure that you are on the branch that you are actively working on and want to merge to.
 If not,

    ```
    git checkout <branch name>